unichronic/3D-Feature-Extractor/README.md

 ### Gesture Control

 1. Click "Start Gesture Control" to enable camera-based hand gesture control
-   - Requires a webcam and sufficient lighting
-   - A camera preview window will open showing hand tracking

 2. Use the following gestures:
    - **Pinching**: Pinch your thumb and index finger together to zoom
      - Moving fingers closer/further apart controls zoom level